Box City Curriculum

 The sustainable development movement advocates policies that encourage development that is environmentally benign and respectful of community character.

-Recycling a building uses fewer new materials and addresses resource efficiency.
+Recycling a building uses fewer new construction materials and addresses resource efficiency.
 This avoids adverse environmental effects from logging, mining, or other resource depletion and from the manufacture and transport of new construction materials.
-In addition, adaptive use does not require new land or infrastructure.
+In addition, adaptive reuse does not require new land or infrastructure.

 Elements of an Environmentally-Sensitive Development

-In the same way that a real city might begin the endeavor to retrofit the community and make it more responsive to environmental issues, an eco-city concerns itself with the following issues:
+In the same way that a real city might endeavor to retrofit their community and make it more responsive to environmental issues, an eco-city concerns itself with the following issues:

 Phase I: